cmlzaGk/cmlzaGk.github.io-src/content/matrix_rain.md

-Title: Creating Matrix Rain On Good Old Terminals
+Title: Scripting Matrix Rain On Good Old Terminals
 Date: 2021-12-04 05:47
 Modified: 2020-03-21 05:47
 Category: Python
 Slug: matrix-rain
-Tags: python, grammar
+Tags: python, curses, windows
 Authors: Rishi Maker
 Summary: Matrix Rain

-Matrix 4 is releasing this month.
+Matrix 4 release date is set for Dec 22.
 Matrix is one of the most influential movies of all time.

 A feature of the movie was the Matrix Rain.